Accessibility - Alternative text and images

 What is alternative text?

-Alternative text, also known as “alt text,” allows those who are blind or have poor vision as well as those with cognitive disabilities to understand what images represent.
+Alternative text (alt text) is text associated with a digital image which conveys the same essential information as the image.
+Alt text allows those who are blind or have poor vision as well as those with cognitive disabilities to understand what images represent.
 These images can be photographs, tables, and graphs, to name a few.
 By using a screen reader, those individuals can have alternative text associated with images read aloud to them.
 When you don’t provide alt text, the screen reader only reads the word “image,” which doesn’t provide meaning or an equitable experience for the user.

 Alt text can be a benefit for everyone, especially when there is poor connectivity.
 When web page images don’t load, the alt text is available where the image would be.